 To be eligible for the THINK Summer Institute, applicants must be 13-16 years old and be a U.S. citizen or permanent U.S. resident living in the United States.
 Applicants must also submit a qualifying score on the SAT or ACT.

-43 students (“THINKers”) attended in 2015 taking Computer Science, Journalism or Sociology in the morning, and Mathematics, Criminal Justice or Philosophy in the afternoon.
+57 students (“THINKers”) attended in 2016 taking Computer Science, Engineering, and Sociology in the morning, and Human Development, History, and Statistics in the afternoon.

 The Davidson Institute's Educators Guild is a free, online community for elementary, secondary and post-secondary educators, as well as other professionals committed to meeting the unique needs of highly gifted students (http://www.davidsongifted.org/Educators-Guild).

-The Educators Guild broadcast eList was comprised of 1,970 teachers, school counselors and administrators in 2015 with 1,059 members on the Educators Guild discussion eList.
-Members who signed up for the broadcast list received two eNewsletters, one of which featured a Q&A with Dr. Janette Boazman about character development, and another featured Dr. Susan Assouline discussing acceleration.
-The Educators Guild Facebook discussion group had more than 1,400 members.
+The Educators Guild broadcast eList was comprised of 2,073 teachers, school counselors and administrators in 2016 with 1,114 members on the Educators Guild discussion eList.
+Members who signed up for the broadcast list received two eNewsletters, one on the topic of the Every Student Succeeds Act (ESSA), and another on the topic of motivation.
+The Educators Guild Facebook discussion group had more than 1,700 members.

 Your gateway to gifted resources is a free online, searchable database providing the latest information for and about profoundly intelligent young people (http://www.davidsongifted.org/Search-Database).